nnethercote/Rust-CUDA/guide/src/nvvm/nvvm.md

 ```

 Before we do anything, rustc does its normal job, it typechecks, converts everything to MIR, etc. Then,
-rustc loads our codegen shared lib and invokes it to codegen the MIR.
+rustc loads our codegen backend shared lib and invokes it to codegen the MIR.
 It creates an instance of
 `NvvmCodegenBackend` and it invokes `codegen_crate`.
 You could do anything inside `codegen_crate` but
 we just defer back to `rustc_codegen_ssa` and tell it to do the job for us: